Blue-Dog-Archolite/ansible-workstations-ubuntu/README.md

 # Ansible standup for GUI and ssh only workstations

-This is a collectionof ansible scripts that set up a chunk of packages that I use in my day to day operations.
+This is a collection of ansible scripts that set up a chunk of packages that I use in my day to day operations.
 Use of the `gui` flag allows for insall of a few Gonome and other display manager tools